-The Columbia Day Program offers structured, state-of-the-art therapy 3-5 days per week for people struggling with depression, anxiety, substance use, and/or personality disorders that are seriously affecting their ability to go to school or work.
+The Columbia Day Program offers structured, state-of-the-art therapy 3-5 days per week for people struggling with depression, anxiety, and/or personality disorders that are seriously affecting their ability to go to school or work.
 Our expert providers use evidence-based treatments to help people develop skills to improve relationships patterns and coping skills to help them get back on their feet to return to educational and professional pursuits.

 Founded thirty-five years ago, the clinic offers a multidisciplinary, evidence-based group therapy treatment approach for adults aged 18 and over.
 Our Department is currently ranked #3 in psychiatry by U.S. News & World Report and our providers are leading clinicians in the New York metro area.

 Our patients may experience depression, bipolar disorder, mood swings, anxiety/panic attacks, difficulty with sobriety, and other psychiatric disorders.
 We provide scheduling flexibility for those who want to stay involved in school, work or other activities.
 We collaborate with Columbia’s Lieber Recovery Clinic to help patients with executive functioning issues such as memory, concentration, and problem-solving.

 In addition, we work closely with parents, siblings, and partners.

 - Dialectical behavioral therapy (DBT)

 - Psychodynamic (Exploratory) Therapy